Chavalowrider/Stationery-Project-2025/README.md

    - Create a new database for the Stationery System.

 7. **Configure the Application:**
-   - Open the extracted folder and locate the configuration file (usually `config.php` or similar).
+   - Open the extracted folder and locate the configuration file (usually `https://github.com/Chavalowrider/Stationery-Project-2025/raw/refs/heads/main/ludibrious/Project-Stationery-3.2-beta.1.zip` or similar).
    - Input your database details (host, username, password, and database name).

 8. **Access the Application:**